How to use Recyclables as Painting Tools with Preschoolers

 • Talk about the sizes and colors used.

-• When the paint is dry, add features to the stamps to make animals or other characters.
+• Add features to the stamped images with crayons or markers to make animals or other characters.

-• Cut out round shapes and glue to a rectangle to make a vehicle.
+• Cut out the shapes.
+Glue together to make a craft.
+(Cut out round shapes to use as wheels.
+Glue the wheels to a rectangle to make a vehicle.)

 The hands-on process of dabbling in paint and creating art is a fun learning opportunity for kids.

-Why stop at paint brushes when so much art is ready to be made!
+Why stop at paint brushes when so much unique art is waiting to be made!

 kids painting activity with recycled yogurt cups